 For example, let’s say you’re playing around on a piano to a song on Spotify, and you hear the note E-flat (or D-sharp.)
 You play an E-flat major chord (E-flat, G, and B-flat) and discover that it fits perfectly in the song.

-You now know that the song is almost certainly in the key of E-flat major, or C minor (which both share the same notes.)
-You also now know that the notes that likely make up most of the song are E-flat, F, G, A-flat, B-flat, C, and D, so your melody probably doesn’t consist of notes that aren’t a part of these 8.
+You now know that the song is almost certainly in the key of E-flat major, A-flat major, F minor, or C minor.
+If you determine that the song is in E-flat major, you also now know that the notes that likely make up most of the song are E-flat, F, G, A-flat, B-flat, C, and D, so your melody probably doesn’t consist of notes that aren’t a part of these 8.
 There are of course exceptions to this, but this will take you 90% of the way to playing a melody for any given song.

 Once you know the key, it is also easy to discover other chords that fit with it.
 For example, C Major probably wouldn’t be it, because it consists of the notes C, E (which isn’t in the previously mentioned notes), and G. However, C Minor, consisting of the notes C, E-flat and G would work – and is a common chord in the key of E-flat major.

 If this sounds confusing now, don’t worry.
 Just know that with a basic understanding of music theory, it becomes much easier to discover the key of a song – along with the notes and chords that go with it.
 This makes it much easier to play music by ear, even if you aren’t an expert at reading sheet music quite yet.
 Most music follows many of the same patterns and has many of the same rules – if you can quickly identify what these are, it becomes much easier to play music on the spot.

 One of the most interesting things about learning music theory, at least to me, is how we associate different things with different styles of music.